-GERALD A. BENJAMIN has been Senior Vice President of Administration and Customer Satisfaction since January 1993, including responsibility for the worldwide human resource function, and has been a director of the Company since September 1994.
-Prior to holding his current position, Mr. Benjamin was Vice President of Distribution Operations of the Company from 1990 to December 1992 and Director of Materials Management of the Company from 1988 to 1990.
+GERALD A. BENJAMIN has been Senior Vice President of Administration since January 1993, including responsibility for the worldwide human resource function, and has been a director of the Company since September 1994.
+Prior to holding his current position, Mr. Benjamin was the Company's Vice President of Customer Satisfaction from 1993 to 1998, Vice President of Distribution Operations from 1990 to December 1992, and Director of Materials Management from 1988 to 1990.
 Before joining the Company in 1988, Mr. Benjamin was employed for 13 years in various management positions at Estee Lauder, where his last position was Director of Materials Planning and Control.